 For my first stop on the tour, I spent today coding in Go

 I was inspired to write a program to solve a homework assignment given to the daughter of one of our fellow DC members.

 The assignment is as follows:

 "Given a set of numbers, and a target value, find an expression using + - * / and which uses each of the numbers exactly once, which reaches the target."

-For example, given the numbers [2, 3, 6, 15] find an expression that reaches the target value of 7.
+For example, given the numbers [2, 3, 6, 15] find a mathematical expression that uses all of the numbers and reaches the target value of 7.

 Note that there may be multiple expressions that reach a given target value.
 Rather than find a specific solution to a specific problem -- I was more interested in writing a program that would find ALL possible expressions given a set of n numbers, and then looking for particular targets which have few possible solutions, reasoning that these would be nice and hard puzzles to solve.